 Twenty years ago, prior to my entering into the field of law, my husband and I lost our house to foreclosure and we filed a bankruptcy.
-I know how people facing foreclosure and bankrutpcy feel because I've been there myself.
-I can empathize with my clients while I represent them.
-I began my career in the law as a paralegal.
-I worked for a medical malpractice attorney for over ten years. ... view profile
+I know how people facing foreclosure and bankruptcy feel because I've been there myself.
+I can empathize with...

 A bankruptcy attorney can help you manage personal or business debts you are unable to pay.
 Bankruptcy laws allow people and businesses to (1) get a “fresh start” by relieving most debts; and (2) repay the money owed to all creditors as fairly as possible.
 When you file for bankruptcy protection, all other legal actions against you are put on hold.
 Creditors cannot sue you, garnish your wages, repossess your car or home entertainment system, or start or continue with a foreclosure action against your home.
 There are different types of bankruptcy filings and each has its own advantages.
 Since bankruptcy can significantly impact your future purchasing power and credit rating, you should see a bankruptcy attorney to make sure the benefits of filling bankruptcy outweigh the consequences.